iLearn at Waverley

 Two of the key pillars of our strategic development at Waverley College have been Innovation & Environment and Resources.
 These strategies reflect our commitment to helping our students engage with learning through access to devices and resources that reflect contemporary technology.

-Waverley College uses the Apple computer platform for teaching and learning with individual Macbook Air laptops issued to every student from Years 5 to Year 12.
-New students are issued with a Macbook Air shortly after their commencement in Term 1.
-Information sessions for students and parents are held to familiarise them with the device and to explain the rights and responsibilities of students, care and maintenance, and internet use and protection.
+Waverley College uses the Mac platform for teaching and learning with individual Macbook Airs issued to every student from Year 5 to Year 12.
+New students are issued with a device shortly after their commencement in Term 1.
+Information sessions for students and parents are held to familiarise them with the device and to explain the rights and responsibilities of students, care and maintenance, and Internet use and protection.

-All email and internet use is monitored to ensure that these facilities are used for the purpose of curriculum delivery.
-The school has policies in place to deal with any breach of the acceptable use of email and internet.
-These policies and others relating to Information Technology matters can be easily viewed on the Policy page and are fully explained when laptops are issued.
+All email and Internet use is monitored to ensure that these facilities are used for the purpose of curriculum delivery.
+The school has policies in place to deal with any breach of the acceptable use of email and Internet.
+Policies relating to Information Technology matters are fully explained when laptops are issued.